Dan Fleser: Coaches Stumped On Vols Vs. Kentucky

-KNOXVILLE - Tennessee versus Kentucky brings out the best and worst of both basketball teams in a confounding manner.
+Tennessee versus Kentucky brings out the best and worst of both basketball teams in a confounding manner.

 The resumes of both teams affirm them to be worthy of their lofty national rankings and consideration for a No. 1 regional seeding for the NCAA tournament.
 They have ascended to their respective places, though, in spite of what each has done to the other in their two meetings.